ttarikose/ttarikose/README.md

 -  Hello There I’m @ttarikose
 -  I’m passion about learning tech skills.
+-  I'm living in Warsaw / Poland.
--  I’m currently working on Back-End Projects
+-  I’m currently working on Back-End Projects.
 -  I’m available to collaborate on projects.
 -  You can reach me from my mail account using my accounts below :
 -  Mail : tarikkose0164@gmail.com